 What Stuff To Include On the Back?

-business on the back.
+Go Reverse Mullet!
+Party on the front, business on the back.
 Make the front of your card FUN!
 Add that avatar & QR Code!
 But on the back add your full name, title, Twitter name, and email address.
 I don't add my cell phone number - you need to really know me to get that, plus it's usually on silent anyway.
 But that's your choice!

 DISCOUNT OFFER: Get 10% Off Your First Moo Oder by Using My Referral Code!
 My latest card design is below with a fab glowing Tardi, my avatar, QR Code, & I ordered 200 in a glossy finish.